 The Best Life Insurance Company = Best Company + Best Facilitator

-Because of the integrated nature of how life insurance is bought, it’s essential to have the best life insurance company AND the best life insurance agent.
+Because of the integrated nature of how life insurance is bought, it’s essential to have the best company AND the best agent.
 One without the other will handicap your progress, preventing you from getting what you want and need.

 So, rather than scrutinizing life insurance to a painful level – I mean, no one actually enjoys that, right? – here’s what you need to know.

 We’ll give you the 8-point checklist to finding the best life insurance companies.
-This will include the four top markers of the best life insurance companies and the top four attributes of an ideal financial services company.
+This will include the top four markers of insurance carriers and the top four attributes of an ideal financial services company.
 And, just for good measure, we’ll add in the two elements that are often over-inflated but end up not making much difference overall.

-Four Elements of the Best Life Insurance Companies
+Four Elements of a Great Life Insurance Company

 #1) The Best Life Insurance Companies are Mutual Companies

-The primary characteristic of the best life insurance companies is that they are mutual companies or mutual holdings companies.
+A primary characteristic of a great life insurance carrier is that they are a mutual company or mutual holding company.
 Here’s why.

 The owners of a mutual company are the policy owners.
 Mutual companies reward their owners by paying out dividends to their policy owners.
 These dividends can be added to the cash value of the policy, accelerating your cash value growth.

 The alternate classification is a stock company, which has a dual responsibility to stockholders and policyholders.

 Find out more about mutual companies, and how that qualifier helps you determine what kind of policy you want to use for Privatized Banking.